zkhechadoorian/Movie-Recommendation-System/README.md

 **Purpose:**

 * Implements Neighborhood-based Collaborative Filtering using similarity metrics (e.g., cosine, Pearson).
+Collaborative Filtering is a technique that uses similarities between users and ratings to suggest new films to a given user.

 **How to Run:**